 The manual approach produces the cleanest result.
 It also takes the longest.
 Here's what you actually need to build:

-The tricky part is chopping your HTML into these pieces without breaking CSS cascade or JavaScript scope.
-A nav script that assumes document.getElementById('menu') will work in header.php might fire before the element exists if you've moved things around.
+The tricky part is chopping your HTML into these pieces without breaking the CSS cascade or JavaScript scope.
+A nav script that calls document.getElementById('menu') might fire before the element exists if you've moved things around.

 Expect 6–12 hours for a moderately complex static site.
 Double that if you're also making it block-editor compatible.